rdjpalmer/portfolio/src/posts/tools-for-research.md

 Chris Sacca—one of the most successful venture capitalists ever—insists that <a href="https://twitter.com/sacca/status/1134128910004772869?s=20" target="_blank" rel="noopener noreferrer">note taking is a foundational skill of every successful person he knows</a>.

 I can attest to the fact that since forming my own note taking and journaling habits, I'm far more confident in tackling complex subjects, and learn at a much faster rate.
-Note taking is one of the most important forms of <a href="https://rdjpalmer.com/week-39-2020-observation-is-my-superpower" target="_blank" rel="noopener noreferrer">observation</a>, which is a transformative skill in its own right.
+Note taking is one of the most important forms of <a href="https://rdjpalmer.com/week-39-2020-observation-is-my-superpower">observation</a>, which is a transformative skill in its own right.

 <a href="https://roamresearch.com/" target="_blank" rel="noopener noreferrer">Roam Research</a> helps you build on this through bi-directional linking, and an interface which gets out of your way and focuses you on exploring your thoughts.
 Don’t let my simple description fool you though, there’s way more to Roam than one novel feature.